sdmeers/weatherstation/readme.md

 ## Other notes
 A script to convert the weather direction readings from the Enviro Weather (in degrees) to compass cardinal points (N, NE etc...) is included in the [weather_help.py](https://github.com/sdmeers/weatherstation/blob/main/weather_helper.py).
 Use a compass to determine how to modify the values in the helper file depending on how your weatherstation is oriented.

-A link is provided to index.php which displays the raw data from the MySQL database.
-Each page shows 96 records which corrsponds to 24 hours of data sampled every 15 minutes.
+A link is provided to `index.php` which displays the raw data from the MySQL database.
+Each page shows 96 records which corresponds to 24 hours of data sampled every 15 minutes.

 The Enviro Weather requires a static IP for the web-server (this also makes it easier to access the web-pages).
-If running on a local network use IP Binding on the router to ensure the Raspberry Pi is allocated a static IP.
+If running on a local network use IP Binding on the router to ensure the web-server is allocated a static IP.

 ## Helper functions
 [weather_helper.py](https://github.com/sdmeers/weatherstation/blob/main/weather_helper.py) contains a number of helper Python functions.
-In particular the <get_data(**args)> function is included to simplify the extraction of weather records from the MySQL database, for example for analysis of the data in a Jupyter Notebook.
+In particular the `get_data(**args)` function is included to simplify the extraction of weather records from the MySQL database, for example for analysis of the data in a Jupyter Notebook.
 A summary of the help page for the function is as follows:

 ```
 get_data(*args):